MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/hwa-create-mac.md

 author: seksenov
 title: Hosted Web Apps - Convert your web application to a Windows app using a Mac
 description: Use a Mac to turn your website in to a Universal Windows Platform (UWP) app for Windows 10.
-kw: Hosted Web Apps with a Mac, Porting to Windows 10 with a Mac, Convert website to Windows with Mac, Packaging web application with ManfoldJS for Windows Store, Add website to Windows Store with App Studio ms.author: wdg-dev-content ms.date: 02/08/2017 ms.topic: article ms.prod: windows ms.technology: uwp
+kw: Hosted Web Apps with a Mac, Porting to Windows 10 with a Mac, Convert website to Windows with Mac, Packaging web application with ManfoldJS for Microsoft Store, Add website to Microsoft Store with App Studio ms.author: wdg-dev-content ms.date: 02/08/2017 ms.topic: article ms.prod: windows ms.technology: uwp
-keywords: hosted web apps with a Mac, porting to Windows 10 with a Mac, convert website to Windows with Mac, website to Windows Store, Manifold JS for web apps, App Studio for web apps ms.assetid: a4cea1e8-4417-4488-b0e7-45c704dc53e9
+keywords: hosted web apps with a Mac, porting to Windows 10 with a Mac, convert website to Windows with Mac, website to Microsoft Store, Manifold JS for web apps, App Studio for web apps ms.assetid: a4cea1e8-4417-4488-b0e7-45c704dc53e9
 ---